Nero

 Fruit

-Cavity: Acute to somewhat acuminate, medium in depth to deep, medium in width to rather broad, often russeted and with outspreading russet rays.
+The sources differ on width.
+Beach describes the cavity as acute to somewhat acuminate, medium in depth to deep, medium in width to rather broad, often russeted and with outspreading russet rays.
+Budd-Hansen describes it as narrow, deep, regular, and russeted.

-Basin: Obtuse to somewhat abrupt, shallow to moderately deep, rather wide, sometimes gently furrowed, wrinkled.
+The sources conflict on basin character.
+Beach describes it as obtuse to somewhat abrupt, shallow to moderately deep, rather wide, sometimes gently furrowed, wrinkled.
+Budd-Hansen describes it as very broad, saucer-shaped, and ribbed.

 Flesh and Flavor

-The fruit is firm with a tough skin, handles well and keeps late.
-However, it is inclined to scald considerably after midwinter unless highly colored.
+January to April (Budd-Hansen).
+Beach notes that the fruit keeps late but is inclined to scald considerably after midwinter unless highly colored.

 Book Sources